heartlex/smartOne/README.md

 ## Development server

-Run `ng start` to run the application.
+Run `npm start` to run the application.
 Navigate to `http://localhost:8088/`.
 The app will automatically reload if you change any of the source files.